RijksICTGilde/python-template/{{cookiecutter.project_slug}}/README.md

 * A basic Docker setup
 * publiccode.yml

-## How to use this template repository

-When creating a new Repository select this template repository as the base.
+## Please chack the following before doing any development

-* change author and name in pyproject.toml
+* Check/change author and name in pyproject.toml
-* change labels in Dockerfile to appropriate values
+* Check/change labels in Dockerfile to appropriate values
 * Verify the License used
-* Change publiccode.yml to your needs
+* Check/change publiccode.yml to your needs